jonmackeyparty/nba-atlas-with-javascript/project_notes.md

 refresh buttons for the 2 sections

-make js load smoother (find some other way to load other than eampty() and .append?)
+make js load smoother (find some other way to load other than empty() and .append?)

   --is it ok to stick a bunch of stuff in the ajax:success?

-fix duplicate of list recent invites on submitInvitation() success
+change flash alert color